-Free-threaded so long as the database is opened in a free-threaded environment.
+Free-threaded so long as the database or DPL PrimaryIndex is opened in a free-threaded environment.

-• SecondaryDatabase
+• SecondaryDatabase and DPL SecondaryIndex

-Same conditions apply as for Database handles.
+Same conditions apply as for Database and PrimaryIndex handles.

-• Cursor
+• Cursor and the DPL EntityCursor

 Cursors are not free-threaded.
 However, they can be used by multiple threads of control so long as the application serializes access to the handle.